Aricg/Ansible-Vagrant-AWS-Wordpress/README.md

         vagrant up --provider=aws
         Bringing machine 'default' up with 'aws' provider...
-        WARNING: Nokogiri was built against LibXML version 2.8.0, but has dynamically loaded 2.9.1 [default] Warning!
-The AWS provider doesn't support any of the Vagrant high-level network configurations (`config.vm.network`).
-They
-        will be silently ignored.
         [default] Launching an instance with the following settings...
         [default]  -- Type: t1.micro
         [default]  -- AMI: ami-c5a98cac